 The Women’s Fund

 The Women’s Fund is an endowed fund at the Lapeer County Community Foundation, it is a unique legacy established by the generosity of 100 founding women who wanted to make a difference in our community.
-These special women continue the tradition of leadership and service to the Lapeer community by shaping the present and future just as their mothers and grandmothers did before.
+Current members continue the tradition of leadership and service to Lapeer County by shaping the present and future just as their mothers and grandmothers did before them.

-Members pledged to give $500 in 5 years to build the endowment.
-The interest will be used each year to make grants supporting and enhancing the lives of women and their children in areas of health, human service, education, and enrichment.
+The Women’s Fund awards grants which support and enhance the lives of women and their children in the areas of health, human service, education and enrichment.

-When Susan B. Anthony declared that every woman must have a purse of her own, she may not have considered how her words would continue to resonate through the ages.
+When Susan B. Anthony declared that every woman must have a purse of her own she may not have considered how her words would continue to resonate through the ages.
 She lived in a world in which women could not inherit property from their parents or husband, could not vote, and were not encouraged to have careers outside the home.
 Although circumstances are much improved for the women of today, there remain many within our community who are in need of a “purse”.

-The Lapeer County Community Foundation Women’s Fund is designed to be a celebration of our past, the voice for our present, and our gift to the future.
+The Lapeer County Community Foundation Women’s Fund is designed to be a celebration of our past, a voice for our present, and a gift to our future.
 We invite YOU to give to this legacy!

 What is a Founder?